-Growth arrest lines (also known as growth resumption lines) are alternating transverse rings of sclerosis at the metaphysis of a long bone.
+Growth arrest lines (also known as growth resumption lines or Harris lines) are alternating transverse rings of sclerosis at the metaphysis of a long bone.

 The radiographic finding occurs from alternating cycles of osseous growth arrest and growth resumption.
 This appears to result from pathologic levels of stress during bone development (e.g. disease, malnutrition).

 The phenomenon has been described as originating from "osteoblasts, deprived of a longitudinally oriented template of calcifIed cartilage matrix, [continuing] their activities on the horizontally disposed template produced by the undersurface of the epiphyseal cartilage" 2.